iltommi/qdb-documentation/source/api/c.rst

 Connecting to a cluster
 -----------------------

 The first thing to do is to initialize a handle.
-A handle is an opaque structure that represents a client side instance.
+A handle is an opaque structure that represents a client-side instance.
 It is initialized using the function :func:`qdb_open`:

 .. literalinclude:: ../../../../examples/c/connect.c